Once Upon a Time in Hollywood: Cast

 Quentin Tarantino portrays the director of Dalton's Red Apples cigarettes commercial and the voice of Bounty Law.
 Musician Toni Basil appears in the opening credits, during the Pan Am scene, dancing with Sharon Tate.
 Margot Robbie also briefly reprises her role as Laura Cameron, a stewardess from the TV series Pan Am.
 Although her face is not seen, she makes and serves a cocktail to Dalton on his flight home from Italy.

-Additionally, the film features appearances from Clifton Collins Jr. as Ernesto "The Mexican Vaquero", a character on Lancer; Omar Doom as Donnie, a biker on Spahn Ranch; Clu Gulager (in his last film role) as a book store owner; Perla Haney-Jardine as an LSD-selling hippie; Martin Kove and James Remar respectively, as a Sheriff and "Ugly Owl Hoot", two characters on Bounty Law; Brenda Vaccaro as Schwarz's wife Mary Alice; Tarantino's wife Daniella Pick as Daphna Ben-Cobo, Dalton's co-star in Nebraska Jim; Lew Temple, Vincent Laresca, JLouis Mills and Maurice Compte as Land Pirates; and Gabriela Flores as Maralu the Fiddle Player.
-Ex-UFC star Keith Jardine performed stunts on the movie.
+Additionally, the film features appearances from James Remar as "Ugly Owl Hoot" a Bounty Law character (scene cut), and Lew Temple, Vincent Laresca, JLouis Mills and Maurice Compte as Land Pirates.
+Ex-UFC star Keith Jardine performed stunts on the film.

 An extended cut, released theatrically in October 2019, included an appearance by James Marsden as Burt Reynolds and a voiceover by Walton Goggins.
 Danny Strong and Tim Roth shot scenes that were cut; Strong portrayed Dean Martin and Paul Barabuta (based on Rudolph Altobelli), the homeowner of 10050 Cielo Drive, while Roth portrayed Raymond, Sebring's English butler.
 Sebring had a butler in real life named Amos Russell, who was interviewed by the police while investigating the Tate murders.
 Despite being removed from the final theatrical cut of the film, Roth still received credit for acting in the film.